Work smarter not harder .......

-A horse's urine can seep under stable matting and lead to a build up of harmful ammonia gas within just 24 hours.
+A horse's urine can seep under stall mats and lead to a build up of harmful ammonia gas within just 24 hours.

-So how often do you thoroughly clean your stable and how often do clean under your rubber matting?
+So how often do you thoroughly clean your stalls and how often do clean under your rubber stall mats?

 Things to consider to take control over the ammonia in the stable -

-2. What type of stable floor do you have?
-Traditional stable mats are not sealed and allow urine to seep into the gaps.
+What type of stall floor do you have?
+Traditional stall mats are not sealed and allow urine to seep into the gaps.

-3. How many times a day does your horse urinate ( how many wet patches are there in the stable)?
-And are you making sure all the wet patches are cleaned up everyday?
+How many times a day does your horse urinate (how many wet spots are there in the stall)?
+And are you making sure all the wet spots are cleaned up everyday?

-4. If you have rubber matting, how often are you cleaning and disinfecting under the matting?
+If you have rubber stall mats, how often are you cleaning and disinfecting under the stall mats?

 For more information on ammonia please read our fantastic article below:

-We all know that keeping a horse in a stable for long periods of time is not natural and can have an effect on their health, in particular respiratory health.
+We all know that keeping a horse in a stall for long periods of time is not natural and can have an effect on their health, in particular respiratory health.

-But did you know that the health impact of a stable environment is greatly influenced by forage type, bedding material and management regime?
+But did you know that the health impact of a stall environment is greatly influenced by forage type, bedding material and management regime?

 You might not be able to see the dangers but they are there!

-4. Ensure movement of air within the stable or yard and keep sweeping or using a blower to a minimum.
+- Ensure movement of air within the stable or yard and keep sweeping or using a blower to a minimum

-5. Ensure hay/haylage is not stored within the same environment as the stables.
+- Ensure hay is not stored within the same environment as your stalls

-6. Chose a sealed flooring system to prevent ammonia build up - CLICK HERE for a the informative article on Ammonia.
+- Chose a sealed flooring system to prevent ammonia build up - CLICK HERE for a the informative article on Ammonia

 For more information on the invisible dangers in the air go to :